The Secret to Understanding Stress

 The answer is that the brain shuts down.
 This shutting down is sometimes called burnout.

 Burnout is a clinical condition resulting from prolonged, relentless stress over weeks or months (or years!).

 To simplify a complex process, burnout grabs hold of us in three stages as depicted by the thee brain cartoons below.

 Stage 1 Warning Signs

 Your feeling tired a lot.
 Your sleep isn’t good and doesn’t seem to be getting any better.
 Your eating has changed.
 You are starting to notice some slipping in your concentration and focus.This is your brain talking to you.
 It’s saying, “I need a rest!”

 Stage 2 Flashing, Red Emergency Lights

 You are starting to become numb.
 You perform more and more tasks on autopilot.
 Pleasurable moments are muted and less frequent.
 It’s like you are walking in a blizzard, trying to survive.
 You just put one foot in front of the other and keep going.
 You may drink more alcohol.
+Or you smoke more marijuana.
 You may have some real outbursts of anger at work.
 All of this is your brain telling you that something needs to change immediately.

 Stage 3 Shutdown

 Smart, gifted, and strong people have hit this wall called burnout.
-Sometimes people even end up with a physical illness that is a spinoff of the condition of burnout.
+Sometimes people even end up with a physical illness that is related to the condition of burnout.